 The human body is an amazing gift, yet today, many people downplay its importance and fail to understand what Christianity teaches about our bodies and their God-given purposes.
-We misunderstand how the body was designed, its role in relating to others, and lack awareness of the dangers of objectifying the body, divorcing it from its intended purpose.
+Many people misunderstand how the body was designed, its role in relating to others; and we lack awareness of the dangers of objectifying the body, divorcing it from its intended purpose.

-In For the Body, author Timothy Tennent looks at what it means to be created in the image of God and how our bodies serve as icons that illuminate God's purposes.
-Tennent examines topics like marriage, family, singleness, and friendship, and he looks at how the human body has been objectified in art and media today.
-He also offers a framework for discipling people today in a Christian theology of the body.
+Timothy Tennent covers topics like marriage, family, singleness, and friendship, and he looks at how the human body has been objectified in art and media today.
+For the Body offers a biblical framework for discipling people today in a Christian theology of the body.

 About the Author